amuolo/amuolo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Earning my PhD in Natural Sciences from the ETH University rewarded my strong affection and curiosity for natural phenomena and marked the start of several semi-independent research projects spanning from method development to algebraic manipulation and novel integral evaluations in the field of relativistic quantum mechanics.

 I specialize in computer simulations, numerical methods and innovation.
 I am a powerful force in the workplace and use my positive attitude and tireless energy to drive the colleagues and clients to achieve their goals effortlessly.

 Today, I am Chief Evangelist of the Systemorph Cloud and developer of the Systemorph open-source IFRS 17 calculation engine.
-In this role, I aim to establish Systemorph technology as an industry standard.
+In this role, I have the fortune to develop and then conduct presentations of tailor made business web applications to our clients across the (re-)insurance industry sector.
-I have been complementing my scientific background with industrial experience in financial application, knowledge about data modelling, cloud infrastructure, actuarial business logic, and macroeconomics.
+In this role, I have been complementing my scientific background with experience in actuarial methodologies and accounting standards, and deal daily with data modelling, actuarial business logic, digital workflows, and macroeconomics.

-For the future, I intend to drive myself toward the verge of scientific and technologic progression, from studying the fundamental laws of the universe to innovation driving humankind toward the next frontier.
+My career and personal development are fueled by a persistent curiosity and the brightest belief that I can contribute at the frontline of innovation.